 By Lee Foster

-(Author’s Note: This post is an updated chapter for the next release of my book Northern California History Weekends.)
+(Author’s Note: This post is an updated chapter for the next release of my book Northern California History Weekends.
+This chapter deals with author Jack London’s home in Sonoma County.
+He called his home Valley of the Moon.)

 A visitor today can ponder the stone ruins and London’s gravesite.
 At the Visitor Center, artifacts tell the story of bootstrapping London, who worked his way up from a kid robbing oyster beds in Oakland to becoming a literary author with international fame.
 The Visitor Center was built by London’s widow, Charmian, who lived here and called it the House of Happy Walls until her death in 1955.
 Today the Visitor Center functions as a museum for mementos of London’s Alaska and South Seas adventures.
 Appreciators of London can also see book editions of his works.